-12.6% of our revenue during fiscal 2016, 15.1% of our revenue during fiscal 2017 and % of our revenue during fiscal 2018 was derived from our operations through consolidated joint ventures.
-In addition, 4.2% of our revenues in fiscal 2016, 3.7% of our revenues in fiscal 2017 and % of our revenues in fiscal 2018 related to services we provided to our unconsolidated joint ventures, where control resides with unaffiliated third parties, and 100.2% of our operating income during fiscal 2016, 26.6% of our operating income during fiscal 2017 and % of our operating income during fiscal 2018 was derived from equity in our unconsolidated joint ventures.
+12.6% of our revenue during fiscal 2016, 14.8% of our revenue during fiscal 2017 and 15.2% of our revenue during fiscal 2018 was derived from our operations through consolidated joint ventures.
+In addition, 4.2% of our revenues in fiscal 2016, 3.7% of our revenues in fiscal 2017 and 4.1% of our revenues in fiscal 2018 related to services we provided to our unconsolidated joint ventures, where control resides with unaffiliated third parties, and 100.2% of our operating income during fiscal 2016, 26.6% of our operating income during fiscal 2018 was derived from equity in our unconsolidated joint ventures.
 As with most joint venture arrangements, differences in views among the joint venture participants may result in delayed decisions or disputes.
 We also cannot control the actions of our joint venture partners and we typically have joint and several liability with our joint venture partners under the applicable contracts for joint venture projects.
 These factors could potentially adversely impact the business and operations of a joint venture and, in turn, our business and operations.